-In Figure~\ref{fig3}(d), the contours are centered so that the center of gravity of the enclosed area is at the origin.
-One can see that the length of the peduncle influences the position of the center of mass of the contour, but not the position of the center of gravity of the enclosed area, leading to a better alignment of the contours.
-The corresponding clustering of the training set after this normalization can be visualized in Figure~\ref{fig_centered}(c).
-The Dunn index increases after this normalization process from $0.0587$ to $0.0702$.
-Therefore, in what follows, the center of the enclosed area is used to center contours.
+In Figure~\ref{fig3}d, the~contours are centered so that the center of gravity of the enclosed area is at the origin.
+One can see that the length of the peduncle influences the position of the center of mass of the contour, but~not the position of the center of gravity of the enclosed area, leading to a better alignment of the contours.
+The corresponding clustering of the training set after this normalization can be visualized in Figure~\ref{fig_centered}c.
+The~Dunn index increases after this normalization process from $0.0587$ to $0.0702$.
+Therefore, in~what follows, the~center of the enclosed area is used to center~contours.

-\subsubsection{Standardizing the orientation in space}
+\subsubsection{Standardizing the Orientation in~Space}

 The leaves in the dataset we are considering have different orientations in space and need to be rotated in a consistent way to eliminate the orientation variability.
-We have tested two normalization procedures to align the orientations through the dataset. \begin{itemize} \item[a)] \textbf{Axes of the approximating ellipse aligned:} each contour is rotated so that the ellipse that best approximates the contour has its minor axis along the horizontal axis, and its major axis vertically.
-We did not encounter contours with equal minor and major axes. \item[b)] \textbf{Segment joining the tip of the leaf to the center of the enclosed area is placed vertically:} each contour is rotated so as to position the center of the enclosed area vertically below the highest point of the contour. \end{itemize}
+We have tested two normalization procedures to align the orientations through the~dataset. \begin{itemize} \item[(a)] \textbf{{Axes of the approximating ellipse aligned:}} Each contour is rotated so that the ellipse that best approximates the contour has its minor axis along the horizontal axis, and~its major axis vertically.
+We did not encounter contours with equal minor and major axes. \item[(b)] \textbf{{Segment that joins the tip of the leaf to the center of the enclosed area is placed vertically:}} Each contour is rotated so as to position the center of the enclosed area vertically below the highest point of the contour. \end{itemize}

-The first normalization method does not lead to good results due to the presence of leaves with peduncle and leaves without peduncle in the same class.
-As can be seen in Figure~\ref{fig4_rotation}(b) on the example of Acer leaves, the alignment of the major and minor axis of the approximating ellipse leads to inconsistent orientation of the leaf without peduncle with respect to the other leaves.
-After this normalization procedure, the Dunn index decreases from $0.664$ to $0.0268$.
+The first normalization method does not lead to good results because of the presence of leaves with a peduncle and leaves without a peduncle in the same class.
+As~can be seen in Figure~\ref{fig4_rotation}b on the example of Acer leaves, the~alignment of the major and minor axis of the approximating ellipse leads to inconsistent orientation of the leaf without peduncle with respect to the other leaves.
+After~this normalization procedure, the~Dunn index decreases from $0.0702$ to $0.0268$.
 The corresponding clustering can be visualized in Figure~\ref{fig_rotated}a.